Jacques-Philippe/vInc/README.md

 We use `yarn pack`, which really is just `npm pack`.
 You can find more documentation about this process [here](https://docs.npmjs.com/cli/v8/using-npm/developers#what-is-a-package)
 As such, any files which are meant to be excluded from the build are specified in our `.npmignore` file.

+## Fun fact for packing

+You can use `yarn pack --dry-run` to get a list of all files which would be included in the tarball package.
+You can also use `yarn add path/to/package` to try installing the package before publishing.